 pinch of salt

 In a pan simply mix it well with a wooden spoon.

 In a pan

 On a medium-high flame, melt

 1 1/4 cup sugar

-Swirl over the heat until beautiful amber coloured.
+Swirl over the heat until the liquid is a beautiful amber color.

-Remove from the fire and add 1 cup of cream over the caramel; This will splatter so be careful.
+Remove it from the fire and add 1 cup of cream over the caramel.
+This will splatter, so be careful.